T-mclennan/testing/README.md

-Testing practice for React / Redux using Jest
+This is a practice test environment for React / Redux using Jest.